-The following table sets out the Temporary Use Bans (TUBs) that VWP will consider enforcing as a drought develops in level 2 towards level 3, and in level 3 towards level 4.
+The table 1 sets out the Temporary Use Bans (TUBs) that VWPL will consider enforcing as a drought develops in level 2 towards level 3.
 These activities will be applicable to civilian customers in the supply area as well as SFA (Service Family Accommodation) outside of the military sites.